Zigzag heron: Taxonomy

 The zigzag heron was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the herons, cranes, storks and bitterns in the genus Ardea and coined the binomial name Ardea undulata.
 Gmelin based his description on the zigzig bittern from Cayenne that had been described by the English ornithologist John Latham in his multi-volume work A General Synopsis of Birds.
 Latham had in turn based his account on "Le petit butor de Cayenne" that had been described and illustrated in Comte de Buffon's Histoire Naturelle des Oiseaux.
 The zigzag heron is the only species placed in the genus Zebrilus that was introduced in 1855 by the French naturalist Charles Lucien Bonaparte.
-The genus name Zebrilus is a diminutive of the French zèbre meaning "zebra".
+The genus name Zebrilus is a diminutive of the French zèbre, "zebra".
 The specific epithet undulatus is Latin meaning "furnished with wave-like markings".
-The species is monotypic: no subspecies are recognised.
+The species is monotypic, with no subspecies being recognised.

 Description

-The adult plumage is gray with fine zigzag barring, with a pale underside, standing about 32 cm in height.
+The adult plumage is grey with fine zigzag barring, with a pale underside, standing about 32 cm in height.
 Juveniles have a dark back with a brown head and underside.
 Due to its appearance it was often assigned to the tiger herons (Tigrisoma and allies).
-But in fact, it is a true bittern, having like these only 10 rectrices (other Ardeidae have 12) and being unequivocally placed in the bittern lineage by DNA sequence data too.
+It is however a true bittern, like these having only ten rectrices (other Ardeidae have twelve retrices) and being unequivocally placed in the bittern lineage by DNA sequence data too.
 Short legs and necks and cryptic plumage may thus be plesiomorphic among Ardeidae in general.